CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: Introduction

-\textbf{Other related works.} Apart from MPC-based schemes to this problem, one can consider two other solutions.
-One is based on Homomorphic Encryption (HE)~\cite{gentry2009fully} which allows for computation to be performed over encrypted data, and has been used to enable privacy-preserving machine learning solutions~\cite{gilad2016cryptonets,hesamifard2017cryptodl, graepel2012ml, yuan2014privacy, li2017privacy, Kim2018, 8325493, logiscticHE}.
-The privacy guarantees of HE are based on computational assumptions, whereas our system provides strong information-theoretic security.
-Moreover, HE requires computations to be performed over encrypted data which leads to many orders of magnitude slow down in training.
-For example, for image classification on the MNIST dataset, HE takes $2$ hours to learn a logistic regression model with $\%96$ accuracy \cite{logiscticHE}.
-In contrast, in CodedPrivateML there is no slow down in performing the coded computations which allows for a faster implementation.
-As a trade-off, HE allows collusion between a larger number of workers whereas in CodedPrivateML this number is determined by other system parameters such as number of workers and the computation load assigned to each worker.
+Apart from the MPC-based schemes, one can consider two other solutions to this problem.
+One is based on Homomorphic Encryption (HE)~\cite{gentry2009fully} which allows for computations to be performed on encrypted data, and has been used for privacy-preserving machine learning solutions~\cite{gilad2016cryptonets,hesamifard2017cryptodl, graepel2012ml, yuan2014privacy, chabanne2017privacy,li2017privacy, Kim2018, 8325493, logiscticHE}.
+The privacy guarantees of HE are based on computational assumptions, whereas {\cpml} provides strong information-theoretic privacy.
+Moreover, HE requires computations to be performed on encrypted data which leads to many orders of magnitude slow down in training.
+For example, for image classification on the simple MNIST dataset, HE takes $2$ hours to learn a logistic regression model with $96\%$ accuracy \cite{logiscticHE}, whereas for the same training setup, {\cpml} takes only $37$ seconds.
+This is due to the fact that, in {\cpml} there is no slow down in performing coded computations which allows for a faster implementation.
+As a trade-off, HE allows collusions between a larger number of workers whereas in {\cpml} this number is determined by other system parameters such as the number of workers and the computation load assigned per worker.